World’s first jet bomber Arado Ar 234 Blitz.

 Type: world’s first jet bomber and reconnaissance aircraft.

 As the world’s first jet bomber and reconnaissance aircraft the Ar 234 Blitz (Lightning) spearheaded Germany’s remarkably bold introduction of high-performance turbojet aircraft in 1944.
-Its design was begun under Walter Blume in 1941, after long studies in 1940 of an official specification for a jet-propelled reconnaissance aircraft with a range of 1,340 miles.
-The design was neat and simple, with two of the new axial engines slung under a high wing, and the single occupant in a pressurised cockpit forming the entire nose.
+Its design was begun under Walter Blume in 1941, after long studies in 1940 of an official specification for a jet-propelled reconnaissance aircraft with a range of 1,340 miles (ca. 2,157 km).
+The design was neat and simple, with two of the new axial engines slung under a high wing, and the single occupant in a pressurized cockpit forming the entire nose.
 But to achieve the required fuel capacity no wheels were fitted.
 When it flew on 15 June 1943 the first Ar 234 took off from a three-wheel trolley and landed on retractable skids.

 After extensive trials with eight prototypes the ninth flew with conventional landing gear, leading through 20 pre-production models to the operational Ar 234B-1, with ejection seat, auto-pilot and drop tanks under the engines.
-Main production centred on the Ar 234B-2, made in many sub-variants, most of them able to carry a heavy bomb load.
+Main production centered on the Ar 234B-2, made in many sub-variants, most of them able to carry a heavy bomb load.

 Reconnaissance service over the British Isles with the Ar 234 B-1 began in September 1944, followed by a growing force of Ar 234 B-2s which supported the Battle of the Bulge in the winter 1944-45.